h2oai/cloud-discovery-py/README.md

 ## Usage

-Package provides single async function `h2o_discovery.discover()` that returns a discovery object that can be used to obtain the information the H2O Cloud environment, its services and clients.
+Package provides two main functions.
+Synchronous `h2o_discovery.discover()` and asynchronous `h2o_discovery.discover_async()`.
+Both functions return a discovery object that can be used to obtain the information the H2O Cloud environment, its services and clients.

-It accepts a `environment` argument that can be used to specify the H2O Cloud environment for which the discovery should be performed.
+Both accept a `environment` argument that can be used to specify the H2O Cloud environment for which the discovery should be performed.
 It's handy when for local development.
 Alternatively, the `H2O_CLOUD_ENVIRONMENT` environment variable can be used.